linode/docs/docs/security/firewalls/control-network-traffic-with-firewalld.md

     firewall-cmd --reload

-It will drop all runtime configuration that have not been persisted and apply permanent configuration.
-As firewalld manage the ruleset dynamically, it won’t break existing connection and session.
+This command drops all runtime configurations and applies a permanent configuration.
+Because firewalld manages the ruleset dynamically, it won’t break an existing connection and session.

 # Managing zones and getting zone configuration

-Zones allow you to add different set of rules to different interfaces.
-For example, with two interfaces on internal network and internet, you may allow dhcp query to internal  zone but only http and ssh on external zone.
+Zones allow you to add different sets of rules to different interfaces.
+For example, with seperate interfaces for both an internal network and the Internet, you can allow the dhcp query on an internal zone but only http and ssh on external zone.

-For most hosts with only one interface, you won’t have to worry with that and use only the default zone.
+Most hosts that use a single interface use only the default zone.

-To get the default zone use `--get-default-zone` command.
-All interface that are not explicitly set to a specific zone will be attached to the default zone:
+To get the default zone, use `--get-default-zone` command.
+Any interface not explicitly set to a specific zone will be attached to the default zone:

     firewall-cmd --get-default-zone
     public